The Bankrate promise

 International student loans

 International students may have a hard time getting approved for credit when they need it.
-If you’re a permanent resident or you have a certain visa, that may be all you need in order to get a student loan.
-But if not, some lenders specialize in offering student loans to international students who may not meet the standard requirements for traditional private loans, though international students may need to have a co-signer who is a U.S. citizen to be approved.
+They are also not eligible for federal student loans, which leaves private loans as their only option.
+Some lenders specialize in offering student loans to international students who may not meet the standard requirements for traditional private loans, though international students may need to have a co-signer who is a U.S. citizen to be approved.

 If you need student loans and your credit history is poor or nonexistent, your best bet is federal student loans because they typically don’t require a credit check.